herrwinfried/EasierWsaInstallerGui/README.md

 #

 This project is a GUI ported and simplified version of [WSA-Script](https://github.com/herrwinfried/wsa-script).
+## Important Information
+**You need to delete the pre-installed WSA.
+You cannot get updates from Microsoft Store after installing WSA.**

-> The ARM version is still experimental, please give feedback when you encounter an error.
+> The ARM version is still beta, please give feedback when you encounter an error.

+## Information
+if you want to handle things with terminal.
+[Click here](https://github.com/herrwinfried/wsa-scriptg)

 ## Requirements